Free Zone (region): Population and activities in the area

-The major settlements on the zone are Tifariti (current temporary capital), Bir Lehlou (former temporary capital), Agounit, Meharrize, Mijek, Dougaj and Zug.
+The major settlements on the zone are Tifariti (current temporary capital), Bir Lehlou (former temporary capital), Agounit, Dougaj, Meharrize, Mijek, and Zug.

 Access is difficult even for Sahrawis due to the harsh climate of the Sahara, the military conflict and the abundance of land mines.
 The area is inhabited primarily by Sahrawi nomads, that maintain the traditional camel herding of their ancestors, between the zone, northern Mauritania and the refugee camps.
 There is also a small merchant population, who sell goods to travellers.

 Major Sahrawi political events, such as Polisario congresses and opening sessions of the Sahrawi National Council (the SADR parliament in exile) are held in the zone (especially in Tifariti and Bir Lehlou), since it is considered socially, politically and symbolically important to conduct political affairs on Sahrawi land.

 Polisario Force strength

-The Polisario troops (of the Sahrawi People's Liberation Army (SPLA) in the area are divided into seven "military regions", each controlled by a top commander reporting to the President of the Polisario proclaimed Sahrawi Arab Democratic Republic.
+The Polisario troops (of the Sahrawi People's Liberation Army (SPLA)) in the area are divided into seven "military regions", each controlled by a top commander reporting to the President of the Polisario proclaimed Sahrawi Arab Democratic Republic.
 The total size of the Polisario's guerrilla army present in this area is unknown.
 Some sources claim between 3,000 and 6,000 men, while others rise the number up to 12,000, with additional combatants stationed in Algeria, Mauritania or having been demobilized due to the cease-fire.
 These forces are dug into permanent positions, such as gun emplacements, defensive trenches and underground military bases, as well as conducting mobile patrols of the territory.